brodycj/cordova-sqlite-ext-bootstrap-starter-app/README.md

 **IMPORTANT:** Whitelist and intent items are omitted from this test app.

+**WINDOWS PLATFORM VERSION NOTICE:** At this point this starter app is supported on Visual Studio 2015 only.
+UNSUPPORTED WORKAROUND to run on Visual Studio 2017 described at <https://developercommunity.visualstudio.com/content/problem/48806/cant-find-v140-in-visual-studio-2017.html>.
+Update to support Visual Studio 2017 is expected in the near future.

 ## Dependencies

 - Bootstrap (3.3.6) - included (MIT license)